Organise Music Games the Easy Way!

 If you’re anything like me then your music resources have the potential to take over multiple rooms (please tell me I’m not the only one!).
 Luckily I’ve found some storage options that keep my ever-growing collection of music games well organised (and reasonably well contained).

 I’ve seen a few different strategies to organise music games, but my favourite solution is these clear plastic envelopes.
-I get mine from Warehouse Stationery, but you can find something similar on Amazon here and here.
+I get mine from Warehouse Stationery, but you can probably find something similar at your local stationery whop.
 What’s so great about them?

 - They’re clear so I can easily see the contents